timjbruce/reinvent_cvra_bootcamp/fleetManagement/README.md

 In this section we will use the Cognito setup deployed within the CVRA and extend it to support the Fleet Admin Portal.

-1. Deploy the following CloudFormation template to add a fleet-admin group and to create a user [Cognito CloudFormation Template](cognito.yaml)
+1. Deploy the following CloudFormation template to add a fleet-admin group and to create a user [Cognito CloudFormation Template](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://s3.amazonaws.com/cvra-deepdrive-us-east-1-683617902415/cognito.yaml&stackName=fleetAdminCognito)

-When deploying the stack you will need to enter your Email Address to ensure you get the password for the fleet.admin user.
+When deploying the stack you will need to enter your Email Address to ensure you get the password for the fleet.admin user and you will need to enter you Cognito Pool ID.
+Your Cognito Pool ID can be found in the output of the cvra CloudFormation template called CognitoUserPoolId.

 3. From the AWS Console, select the Cognito Service and then click on the **connected-vehicle-user-pool** user pool.